 There is a species of Chameleon called Fischer’s Chameleon, and the scientific community is still trying to learn more about it.

-There are many chameleons currently for sale in the pet trade that people have been incorrectly identifying as either Fischer’s or Fischer’s subspecies.
+Many chameleons are currently for sale in the pet trade that people have incorrectly identified as either Fischer’s or Fischer’s subspecies.
 True Fischer’s Chameleons, on the other hand, are extremely uncommon.

 Examining the species’ characteristic color pattern and facial features is the most reliable method for determining its identity.